 Building a custom virtual event solution requires considerable engineering skills or investment in a development team — particularly if the platform aims to support thousands of concurrent users.
 However, given the complexity of scaling a virtual event platform, and the reliability attendees expect in digital experiences, it is a good idea to source must-have features such as chat, activity feeds, and video chat from third-party providers.
 Building such features from scratch will be more expensive, and substantially lengthen a platform’s time to market.

-Increasingly more established virtual event platforms are sourcing hard-to-maintain and hard-to-scale chat, activity feeds and video chat by leveraging best-in-class APIs that prioritize performance, such as Stream’s Chat and Feeds APIs.
+Increasingly more established virtual event platforms are sourcing hard-to-maintain and hard-to-scale chat, activity feeds and video chat by leveraging best-in-class virtual event APIs that prioritize performance, such as Stream’s Chat and Feeds APIs.